PROFINET® Quick Start Guide on MPLAB® Harmony v3

 If the debug probe has not been previously detected, you will be prompted to select it.

-Programming Without Debugging
+Programming Without Debugging the Demo Application

-Click on the Make and program device icon.
+Click on the Make and Program device icon:

 Next Steps

-The PPOFINET device demo application can be connected to a Programmable Logic Controller (PLC) to establish PROFINET communication.
-For detailed instructions, please refer to the PPOFINET User Manual located in the SW44H19A/ folder.
 The user manual provides guidance on setting up a CODESYS® soft PLC on a Raspberry Pi or a Siemens PLC to communicate with the PROFINET device demo application, utilizing the board’s button and LED as input/output devices.

 Troubleshooting